HongyuanH/blog/_posts/2017-08-21-Wrapping_C_for_Python_Part3_VARARGS.md

 **3. About varargs_io_wrapper.cpp**{:.em-uln}

-Everything in Python is an object, including the input arguments to a **PyCFunction** wrapper function.
-By default this is passed in as a Python tuple as the second input to the wrapper function(i.e. the **args** pointer).
-As there can be multiple elements in the tuple, function **PyArg_ParseTuple()** should be used to copy elements into different variables one by one, for example:
+The input arguments to a **PyCFunction** wrapper function is passed in as a tuple, as the second input(i.e. the **args** pointer).
+Function **PyArg_ParseTuple()** should be used to copy elements into different variables one by one, for example:

 ```cpp
 PyArg_ParseTuple(args, "if", &int_input, &float_input)
 ```

-takes the tuple pointer as the first argument and uses a format string as the second one, followed by some variable addresses in C/C++.
-In the format string, the first character `'i'` tells the function the first element of the input tuple is an integer, and `'f'` means the second element is a float.
+takes the tuple pointer as the first argument and the format string as the second, followed by the variadic arguments (very similar to `printf()`).
+The first character `'i'` in the format string tells the function the first element of the input tuple is an integer, and `'f'` means the second element of the tuple is a float.
 These two values are then copied into the the given address `&int_input` and `&float_input`.

 Then we can do whatever we like with the inputs: